 COMIC: I Spent A Day In Coronavirus Awareness Mode.
 Epidemiologists, How Did I Do?

 Can I protect myself from catching the coronavirus?
-That's my question as cases mount in the U.S.
+That's my question as cases mount in the United States.

 So I spent one day last week trying to be aware of doing all the right things.
 I mean, how hard can it be to wash your hands a lot and avoid crowds?